jayyovs/master/sql_style_guide.md

 ```

 ## *Commenting*
-- For newer or more complicated sql statements, it's reccomended to use comments to explain any complex or less commonly used sql logic.
+- For newer or more complicated SQL statements, it's reccomended to use comments to explain any complex or less commonly used SQL logic.
 This provides helpful context for yourself in the future or for other team members to better understand the query.
+- Commenting out complex business logic is also encouraged.
-- When commenting multiple lines within a sql model, always use the `/* */` syntax
+- When commenting multiple lines within a SQL model, always use the `/* */` syntax
 - Respect the character line limit when making comments
 	- If a comment is too long to fit comfortable on one line, break it up and continue on the next line to maintain readability and avoid horizontal scrolling